MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 This known issue applies only to sites created using Power Pages prior to September 23, 2022.

 Power Pages themes have been updated to meet the highest visual accessibility standards.
-To ensure that your existing Power Pages sites created prior to September 23, 2022 adhere to these standards, you'll need to update your theme settings by recompiling the site.
+To ensure that your existing Power Pages sites created prior to September 23, 2022 adhere to these standards, you'll need to update your theme settings to adjust the background.
+There are two ways to do this:

-### How to recompile your Power Pages site

-Makers can update and recompile their Power Pages site and adjust the background color using one of several methods.

-#### Add a new color to the theme's palette
+### Option 1: add a new color to the theme's palette

 To adjust the background color, makers can add a new color to the theme's palette using the Color Palette in the Style workspace.

 :::image type="content" source="media/known-issues/styling-more-colors.png" alt-text="Add a new color to the theme's palette using the Color Palette in the Style workspace.":::

-#### Edit a background on a section of the page
+### Option 2: edit a background on a section of the page

 To adjust the background color, makers can select the desired color while editing the background on a section in the Pages workspace.